Spanish-American War

 Commodore, U.S. Navy

-Destroyed the Spanish fleet at Manila Bay in a single morning, becoming an instant national hero.
+Destroyed the Spanish fleet at Manila Bay in a single morning, becoming an instant national hero and America's first modern military celebrity.

 William Randolph Hearst